BenNg-KC/portfolio/README.md

-# Benjamin's Data Analytics Portfolio
+---
+layout: default
+title: Home
+permalink: /
+---

+# Welcome
-These are some of the projects that I have completed to-date:
+This is my portfolio of data analytics projects that I have completed to date.